MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/navigationview.md

 1. Settings button (optional)

 #### Footer menu items

-You can use [FooterMenuItems](/uwp/api/microsoft.ui.xaml.controls.navigationview.FooterMenuItems) to place navigation items at the end of the navigation pane, contrasted with the [MenuItems](/uwp/api/microsoft.ui.xaml.controls.navigationview.MenuItems) property which places items at the start of the pane.
+You can use [FooterMenuItems](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.footermenuitems) to place navigation items at the end of the navigation pane, contrasted with the [MenuItems](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.menuitems) property which places items at the start of the pane.

-FooterMenuItems will be displayed before the Settings item by default.
-The Settings item can still be toggled using the [`IsSettingsVisible`](/uwp/api/microsoft.ui.xaml.controls.navigationview.IsSettingsVisible) property.
+FooterMenuItems will be displayed before the `Settings` item by default.
+The `Settings` item can still be toggled using the [`IsSettingsVisible`](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.IsSettingsVisible) property.

-Only Navigation items should be placed in FooterMenuItems - any other content that needs to align to the footer of the pane should be placed in [PaneFooter](/uwp/api/microsoft.ui.xaml.controls.navigationview.PaneFooter).
+Only Navigation items should be placed in FooterMenuItems - any other content that needs to align to the footer of the pane should be placed in [PaneFooter](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.panefooter).

-For an example of how to add FooterMenuItems to your NavigationView, see the [FooterMenuItems class](/uwp/api/microsoft.ui.xaml.controls.navigationview.FooterMenuItems).
+For an example of how to add FooterMenuItems to your NavigationView, see the [FooterMenuItems class](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.footermenuitems).

-The image below shows a NavigationView with Account, Your Cart, and Help navigation items in the footer menu.
+The image below shows a NavigationView with **Account**, **Your Cart**, and **Help** navigation items in the footer menu.

 ![A NavigationView with FooterMenuItems](images/footermenu-leftmode.png)

 #### Pane footer

-You can place free-form content in the pane's footer by adding it to the [PaneFooter](/uwp/api/microsoft.ui.xaml.controls.navigationview.PaneFooter) property.
+You can place free-form content in the pane's footer by adding it to the [PaneFooter](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.navigationview.panefooter) property.

 :::row:::
     :::column:::